T&T U-17 Women eliminated from WCQ series after 3-1 loss to Jamaica

 Still, the National Under-17 Team had been together since March and participated as a squad in the local WOLF competition.

-But, even with three North America-based players in their line-up—captain Sarah De Gannes, Annika Daniel and Kara Trotman—Trinidad and Tobago could not even get to the semi-final round of the Caribbean stage.
+But, even with three North America-based players—captain Sarah De Gannes, Annika Daniel and Kara Trotman—in their line-up, Trinidad and Tobago could not even get to the semi-final round of the Caribbean stage.

 After their 2-2 draw with Bermuda on Monday, Shabazz suggested that his team was not good enough.